Visa name

 Known gotchas

-Every digital nomad visa has sharp edges that are not obvious until you are deep in the process.
-These are the issues that trip up Portugal applicants most often — we would rather you know now than discover them at the consulate.
+Every nomad visa has sharp edges that are not obvious from the glossy guides.
+These are the specific snags that trip up Portugal applicants most often.
+Better you see them now than at the consulate window.

-Gotcha #1: The popular NHR tax regime was phased out at the end of 2023 — the replacement NHR 2.0 (IFICI) excludes most general remote workers
+Gotcha #1: The popular NHR tax regime ended at the end of 2023, and the replacement NHR 2.0 (IFICI) excludes most general remote workers

-Gotcha #2: AIMA (the successor to SEF) has a severe appointment backlog; residence permit conversion can take 6-12 months after arrival
+Gotcha #2: AIMA, which replaced SEF, runs a severe appointment backlog; residence permit conversion can take 6-12 months after arrival

-Gotcha #3: Lisbon rent has risen sharply since the program launched; expect €1,500-2,500/month for a 1-bedroom in central Lisbon
+Gotcha #3: Lisbon rents have climbed hard since the program launched; expect €1,500-2,500/month for a 1-bedroom in central Lisbon

-Gotcha #4: Requires a Portuguese NIF and local bank account before you arrive — plan for a fiscal representative if you do not speak Portuguese
+Gotcha #4: You need a Portuguese NIF and a local bank account before you land — plan for a fiscal representative if you do not speak Portuguese

 Compare with other nomad destinations

-Many nomads evaluate 3-5 countries before settling on a base.
-Here is how Portugal stacks up against the other major 2026 programs by minimum income and duration.
+Most nomads I know shortlist three to five countries before committing to a base.
+Here is how Portugal sits next to the other major 2026 programs on minimum income and duration.

 Compare